Our Winter 2020 Term is back!

 League Unlocked is applied to individual League of Legends game accounts.
 League Unlocked is tied to a user’s Summoner Name, which can be found on the League of Legends Client

 We recommend this window of time to hold team tryouts, complete any missing student paperwork, and get in touch with your assigned coach.
-It takes a long time to form and finalize a team roster, and even longer if it's your club's first time competing!
+It may take more time to form and finalize a team roster, especially for club's competing for the first time!

 As the deadline approaches, you'll receive reminder emails and a link to a document to check the status of your roster.
 The document will indicate which teams are complete and incomplete, and will be updated on a weekly basis.